IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ## Introduction

-TomTom IndiGO supports theming of the UI.
-This enables IVI systems built on top of TomTom IndiGO to have a customized look and feel which is aligned with the branding, make or model of the vehicle and which is consistent across the entire system.
+TomTom Digital Cockpit supports theming of the UI.
+This enables IVI systems built on top of TomTom Digital Cockpit to have a customized look and feel which is aligned with the branding, make or model of the vehicle and which is consistent across the entire system.
 It also allows the system to support runtime theme switching, enabling the possibility of allowing the end-user to change the look of